nebari-dev/nebari-docker-images/README.md

 - [`nebari-dask-worker`](https://quay.io/repository/nebari/nebari-dask-worker)
 - [`nebari-dask-worker-gpu`](https://quay.io/repository/nebari/nebari-dask-worker-gpu)

-## Getting started ⚡️

-Whether you want to contribute to this project or whether you wish use these images, to get started, fork this repo and then clone the forked repo onto your local machine.

-### Prerequisites 💻

-- [`docker`](https://docs.docker.com/get-docker/), make sure to read the [Docker official documentation on how to install Docker on your machine](https://docs.docker.com/get-docker/).
-- [pre-commit](https://pre-commit.com/), which can be installed with:
+## To Start Upon This Journey Fair

+If thou wouldst join our cause or use these works, Then fork this repo first, as is the way,
+And clone it to thy machine where it lurks,
+Upon thy local disk it there shall stay.

+### What Tools Thou Needs Before Thee Start

+Before thou dost begin this noble task,
+Two tools must grace thy system, I do ask:

+- [`docker`](https://docs.docker.com/get-docker/) must be installed with care, The docs shall guide thee through this whole affair.
+- [pre-commit](https://pre-commit.com/) hooks must also be in place, Install with pip or conda, take thy space:

   ```bash
   pip install pre-commit